mendix/cf-mendix-buildpack/README.md

 This buildpack provides the [Adoptium](https://adoptium.net/) JDK and JRE.

 The buildpack will automatically determine the Java version to use based on the runtime version of the app being deployed.
 The default Java version is 8.
-For Mendix 8 and above the default Java version is 11.
-In most cases it is not needed to change the Java version determined by the buildpack.
+For Mendix 8 and above, the default Java version is 11.

-*Note*: The buildpack will automatically determine the vendor based on the Mendix version.
-The `JAVA_VERSION` variable can be used to override the version number.
-The JDK or JRE with this version number must either be present on the Mendix CDN or in the `vendor` directory (see [ `DEVELOPING.md` ](DEVELOPING.md)).
+We do not recommend overriding the Java version for the buildpack.
+However, for cases where this is required, the `JAVA_VERSION` variable can be used to override the version number.

-Examples:
+Example:

 ```shell
 cf set-env <YOUR_APP> JAVA_VERSION 11
 ```

-Or to switch to a specific patch version for Java 11:
+This will resolve the Java dependency using major version number 11.
+The JDK or JRE with this version number must be specified in (`dependencies.yml`)[dependencies.yml] and either be present on the Mendix CDN or in the `vendor` directory (see [here](DEVELOPING.md#managing-external-dependencies)).

+Minor versions are also supported, but only if they are specified in the dependency configuration correctly.
+Example:

 ```shell
 cf set-env <YOUR_APP> JAVA_VERSION 11.0.15
 ```

+This example will only work correctly if the specific file for version 11.0.15 is present.

 ### Customizing the Java Virtual Machine (JVM) Settings